 Why Location Matters for Tattoo Removal

-Some body locations are better for removal.
+- Some locations are better for removal than others.
 When it comes to tattoo removal effectiveness, some tattoo placements are better than others.
 As a general rule of thumb, the closer a tattoo is to the heart, the more effective the treatment will be.
 Tattoos on the upper arms, neck or face have a better chance of removal as opposed to tattoos on the hands, feet or legs, which experience lower rates of circulation.

 How Does Tattoo Removal Work?

-Before lasers became popular in the late 1980s, tattoo removal involved the use of one or more methods that were often painful and scar-inducing.
+Before lasers became popular in the late 1980s, tattoo removal involved several methods that were often painful and scar-inducing.
 These methods included:

 - Dermabrasion.
 Skin is “sanded” to remove the surface and middle layers of skin.